fabric8io/osio-pipeline/README.md

 This git repository contains functions that are used in `Jenkinsfile` to do Continuous Delivery / Continuous Integration for openshift.io.

-## Example
+## Examples

+### Deploy stand-alone application

-The following example builds a nodejs booster and deploys it to a `stage` enviroment and then on approval to the `run` environment.
+The following example builds a nodejs booster and deploys it to a `stage` environment and then on approval to the `run` environment.

 ```groovy
 @Library('github.com/fabric8io/osio-pipeline@master') _